 Student Starter Award

 The purpose of the Student Starter Award is to provide students who are committed to launching a startup venture with resources to help them address early-stage startup expenses.
-This $500 annual award has been generously provided by Emeritus faculty members Richard A. Quinn to support student-led startups participating in the Center for Entrepreneurial Leadership’s UpStarts Student Venture Accelerator Program.
+This $500 annual award has been generously provided by Emeritus faculty member Richard A. Quinn to support student-led startups participating in the Center for Entrepreneurial Leadership’s UpStarts Student Venture Accelerator Program.
+The recipient of the award will be determined by the Director of the UpStarts program in collaboration with the Chair of the Department of Management.
+Well-qualified candidates for this award will possess specific characteristics.